mlflow/mlflow/.github/pull_request_template.md

 ### Is this a user-facing change?

-- [ ] No. Add the `rn/none` label, then you can skip the rest of this section.
+- [ ] No. You can skip the rest of this section.
 - [ ] Yes.
 Give a description of this change to be included in the release notes for MLflow users.

 (Details in 1-2 sentences.
 You can just refer to another PR with a description if this PR is part of a larger change.)